OCA/account-closing/account_cutoff_start_end_dates/readme/USAGE.rst

 compute the prepaid revenue.
 If you agree with the result, click on the button *Create Journal Entry*: Odoo will generate an account move at the cut-off date to cut these prepaid revenue.
-Hint: you can then use the reversal feature to generate the reverse journal items on the next day.
+Hint: you can then use the reversal feature to generate the reverse journal entry on the next day.

 If you need to answer a question such as *How much revenue did I already invoice for my next fiscal year ?*, you will be interested by the